jwikberg/SHDLab2019/README.md

 Use the .Net Core CLI to create a new WebApi project by navigating into the WebApi folder in your terminal/command prompt and run `dotnet new webapi` to generate the project.

-The navigate into the Tests folder and run `dotnet new xunit` to generate a project for our tests that will use xUnit.
+Then navigate into the Tests folder and run `dotnet new xunit` to generate a project for our tests that will use xUnit.

 Initilize a git repo with `git init` in the SHDLab folder then add [this .gitignore to that folder as well](https://raw.githubusercontent.com/jwikberg/SHDLab2019/master/.gitignore).
 Commit all changes.